| Year Approved : 2017 (18)

 African American businessman who became one of the wealthiest blacks in the US by the time of his death in 1911.
 Primarily a caterer and restauranteur, Trower invested his profits in real estate, established a trade school for African Americans, and donated generously to religious and charitable causes.
 Noted in Booker T. Washington's The Negro Business (1907).

 One of the 20th century's most influential American composers and lyricists.
-Blitzstein was a contemporary of Aaron Copland and Virgil Thompson and a mentor to Leonard Bernstein.
+Blitzstein was a contemporary of Aaron Copland and Virgil Thomson and a mentor to Leonard Bernstein.
 His controversial 1937 musical The Cradle Will Rock made musical history when it was shut down by the government due to its pro-union themes.
 His translation of Threepenny Opera has been performed worldwide.

 She received her PhD in chemistry in 1895 and went on to become a leader in research and implementation of food preservation measures.
 She investigated and improved commercial refrigeration and transportation of perishable food, very important during WWI for providing food to soldiers.
 She is credited with inventing the egg carton to safeguard eggs from breakage.